Cayuga Nation of New York: Economy

+Lakeside Entertainment

+The Cayuga Nation had initially became involved in the prospect of casino gaming in 2004 as part of an eventually voided settlement with the state of New York that would have seen a Las Vegas-style casino open in the Catskills.

+Lakeside Entertainment is owned by the Cayuga nation and as of 2024 consists of four Class II Gaming facilities.

 Lakeside Trading Post

-The Cayuga Indian Nation owns two pieces of property from which it operates its Lakeside Trading Post: a convenience store and gas station operation.
-One store is located in the Town of Seneca Falls (Demolished on February 2020) and the other in the Village of Union Springs.
+The Cayuga Indian Nation owns two pieces of property from which it operates its Lakeside Trading Post, which consists of both a convenience store and gas station.
+One store is located in the Town of Seneca Falls and the other in the village of Union Springs.

 On November 25, 2008, the Seneca and Cayuga County Sheriffs' Departments seized all the cigarettes at two locations of the Lakeside Trading Post because of the Cayuga refusal to remit state excise taxes on sales.
 The Cayuga have said that as a sovereign nation, they do not owe taxes to the state.
-This was part of a long-standing issue with the counties and state.
 The Seneca County District Attorney said the counties were in the right because the Cayugas did not own any sovereign land in either county.
-The state contends that only by operating on sovereign land (a reservation) would the tribe be exempt from the taxes.
+The state contended that only by operating on sovereign land, i.e. a reservation, would the tribe be exempt from the taxes.

-A 2005 US Supreme Court decision ruled that Indian tribes could not claim sovereignty on land they purchased; they had to apply to the Bureau of Indian Affairs and have the land put in trust for their use.
 The Cayuga Indian Nation sought to enjoin the authorities from initiating any prosecution and to compel them to return the seized cigarettes.
 New York Supreme Court Justice Kenneth Fisher denied the Cayugas' motion for a preliminary injunction and dismissed the action.

-On February 22 2020 around 2am Cayuga Nation Police raided the Seneca Falls gas station and demolished it along with other buildings on the property including a school house for indigenous ceremonies, a daycare center, and some tiny homes that were being lived in at that time.
+On February 22, 2020, around 2 AM, Cayuga Nation Police raided the Seneca Falls gas station and demolished it along with other buildings on the property including a school house for indigenous ceremonies, a daycare center, and some tiny homes that were being lived in at that time.